How Can High Inflation Impact Investments?

-Note: This article isn't predicting that we're heading towards inflation like the 70s.
-The Fed has said they believe recent inflation increases will be "transitory".
+Note: This article isn't predicting that we're heading towards inflation like the 1970s.
+The Fed continues to reiterate their belief that recent inflation increases will be "transitory".
 Their thought is that once stimulus wears off and the initial boost in economic activity from re-opening normalizes, the recent jump in inflation will normalize too.
-Regardless of how inflation works out in the future, having a well-organized investment plan that protects your money's purchasing power from inflation is beneficial for your long-term financial security.
+Regardless of how inflation works out in the future, having a well-organized retirement plan that protects your money's purchasing power from inflation is beneficial for your long-term financial security.

 Want To Discuss This Individually?

 1 - For clients: Call or email me any time as always.